3. MDITA support

 -p load.mdita.yaml-front-matter true

 where abbreviation, admonition, attributes, etc, are all Markdown extensions, documented in Markdown extensions.
+This more or less corresponds to MDITA extended profile Opens in new window.

--p load.mdita.core-profile true
+• -p load.mdita.autolink true

--p load.mdita.autolink true
+• -p load.mdita.gfm-tasklist true

 Child topics:

-(1) Turns plain text URLs and email addresses into <xref href="..."> elements.
+(2) Turns plain text URLs and email addresses into <xref href="..."> elements.